Keio University

 Side jobs, which once had a shady image, have gained attention as a new personnel system that supports individual self-actualization.
 In the future, the mismatch of "70% of companies prohibit side jobs, while 70% of employees are interested in side jobs" will likely change.

 However, pursuing multiple jobs with a stance of "what should I do once it's permitted?" will fail.
-Unless it is a job you are dying to do, you won't be able to overcome the hurdles when you hit them.
+Unless it is a job you are dying to do, you won't be able to overcome the obstacles when you hit a wall.
 A world with options is also a world where self-responsibility is required.

 *Affiliations and titles are as of the time this magazine was published.